jl908069/GUMsley_Sum/mdata/GUM_conversation_retirement.md

 		Not necessarily that she would approve of it, but at least she wasn't disapproving.

-ANGELA: 	Yeah.
+Speaker B: 	Yeah.

-DORIS:  	Of it.
+Speaker A:  	Of it.

-ANGELA: 	Yeah.
+Speaker B: 	Yeah.

-DORIS:  	And uh,
+Speaker A:  	And uh,
         	course Duvall might- --
         	And I- --
         	I cannot get over this.